yugabyte/yugabyte-db/docs/content/preview/deploy/kubernetes/single-zone/oss/yugabyte-operator.md

 #### flags

 Specify flags for additional control of the YugabyteDB cluster.
-For for information, see [YB-Master flags](../../../../../reference/configuration/yb-master/#flags) and [YB-TServer flags](../../../../../reference/configuration/yb-tserver/#flags).
+For more information, see [YB-Master flags](../../../../../reference/configuration/yb-master/#flags) and [YB-TServer flags](../../../../../reference/configuration/yb-tserver/#flags).

 If you have enabled TLS encryption, then you can set the following flags: